EyringMLClimateGroup/kuehbacher24ICMLA_PCMasking/README.md

 You can find some tests for the CASTLE implementation in `notebooks_castle/test/`.
 These are by no means complete and don't follow strict unit testing guidelines, but they are useful for testing whether functionality has been destroyed after code changes.

+`notebooks_castle/test/config/` contains two configuration files that can be used for testing (they allow for quicker test runs, as the number of network inputs/outputs, hidden layers etc. is reduced).

+You can use the notebook `notebooks_castle/split_data.ipynb` to generate small datasets for testing from the normal training data.
+The path to the test data has to be specified in the config files.

 ### Git Branch